Poorvab2525/mini-prj-P2PFaas/README.md

 # Introduction

-The P2PFaaS is a framework that allows you to implement a load balancing/scheduling algorithm.
+The P2PFaaS is a framework that allows you to implement fully distributed and decentralised load balancing and scheduling algorithm.

 # Booting